composewell/streamly/README.md

 concurrency with streaming rather than adding it as an afterthought.
 Moreover, it interworks with the popular streaming libraries.

 See the haddock documentation for full reference.
-It is recommended to read the comprehensive tutorial module `Streamly.Tutorial` first.
+It is recommended that you read `Streamly.Tutorial` first.
 Also see `Streamly.Examples` for some working examples.

 `Streamly` has best in class performance even though it generalizes streaming to concurrent composition that does not mean it sacrifices non-concurrent performance.
 See [streaming-benchmarks](https://github.com/composewell/streaming-benchmarks) for detailed performance comparison with regular streaming libraries and the explanation of the benchmarks.
-Here is a summary:
+The following graphs show a summary, the first one measures how four pipeline stages in a series perform, the second one measures the performance of individual stream operations; in both cases the stream processes a million elements:

 ![Composing Pipeline Stages](charts/ComposingPipelineStages.svg)
 ![All Operations at a Glance](charts/AllOperationsataGlance.svg)